North of Scotland Hydro-Electric Board: Background

 In the 1930s several schemes were proposed to develop hydro-electric power in the north of Scotland.
 These met with opposition by landowners, sporting interest and the coal mining industry on the grounds of competition.
 There was also opposition from official sources.
 Plans to build a power station at Kinlochleven for the benefit of the aluminium industry were shelved when Inverness County Council refused to allow water from the River Spey and River Laggan to cross the county border into Argyllshire.
 In 1938, the Caledonian Water Power bill was defeated in Parliament.
 This would have allowed a private company to build hydro-electric schemes in the Highlands, and its defeat was welcomed by the Inverness Courier, whose editorial proclaimed:

-The opponents of [the Bill] have been falsely represented as being opposed to the development of water power and the introduction of industy in every shape and form.
+The opponents of [the Bill] have been falsely represented as being opposed to the development of water power and the introduction of industry in every shape and form.
 Nothing could be further from the truth.
 What we ... maintain is that there shall be no further development of the water power resources of the Highlands until a Committee is set up by the Government to enquire into [how] ... these water resources should be developed for the benefit of the Highlands.

 When World War II broke out, Tom Johnston, who had been a member of Parliament since the 1920s, was appointed as Regional Commissioner for Civil Defence for Scotland.
-In 1941, Winston Churchill, who was by then Prime Minister, having failed to convince Johnston to accept a post in London, asked him to be Secretary of State for Scotland.
-He agreed, providing that he could form a Council of State consisting of all five of the former Secretaries of State who were still alive.
+In 1941, Winston Churchill, who was by then prime minister, having failed to convince Johnston to accept a post in London, asked him to be Secretary of State for Scotland.
+He agreed, providing that he could form a Council of State consisting of all five of the former secretaries of state who were still alive.
 If they could agree on an issue affecting Scotland, Johnston would look to Churchill to support the plan.
 He also did not want to receive any payment for the post, while the war lasted.
 Like the Inverness Courier, Johnston did not want private enterprise to be managing national resources, and had voted against the Caledonian Water Power bill in 1938.
 When another bill for a hydro-electric scheme in Glen Affric was put forward in September 1941, it was defeated, and Johnston announced that the government had its own plans for water power in the Highlands.
 In October, the Committee on Hydro-Electric Development in Scotland was set up, although it was generally known as the Cooper Committee, after its chairman Lord Cooper.
-Other members of the committee were William Douglas Weir, an engineer who had helped to plan Britain's National power grid in the 1920s; Neil Beaton, chairman of the Scottish Co-operative Wholesale Society; James Williamson, a civil engineer who had been involved with hydro-electric schemes in Galloway in the 1930s; and John A Cameron of the Scottish Land Court.
+Other members of the committee were William Douglas Weir, an engineer who had helped to plan Britain's national power grid in the 1920s; Neil Beaton, chairman of the Scottish Co-operative Wholesale Society; James Williamson, a civil engineer who had been involved with hydro-electric schemes in Galloway in the 1930s; and John A. Cameron of the Scottish Land Court.